• Menu

 Altamira Palace

-Also known as Alcázar de la Señoría, the Altamira Palace is a historic fortress dating back to the 12th century.
+Also known as Alcázar de la Señoría, the Altamira Palace is a historic fortress based in Elche old town dating back to the 12th century.
 It located a few streets away from the Basilica of Santa Maria in the Vila Muruda.

 It has been restored and now houses the Archaeological and History Museum of Elche (MAHE), which showcases Elche’s history from prehistoric times to the modern era.